 Patient History

-This is a personal blog dedicated to writing about the history of disease, medicine and healthcare from early humans and there medicinal plants to the eradication of small pox.
+This is a personal blog dedicated to writing about the history of disease, medicine and healthcare from early humans and their medicinal plants to the eradication of small pox.

 • Hearing of a hospital cook in a Somalian coastal village in the mid 1970s be cured of variola minor virus may seem insignificant and a largely uneventful medical story, however the recovery of Ali Maow Maalin allowed the World Health Organisation to mark the first time in human history that a major deadly disease was eradicated through human effort.
 This virus, smallpox is rarely considered or talked about in modern conversation and thankfully doesn’t need to be given much thought seeing as the only places where traces of the virus remain are in research facilities in Atlanta Georgia and Koltsovo Russia.
 However there was a time, not too long ago when smallpox decimated European, Asian, American and African populations through unforgiving final days of vomiting, high fever, body lesions and despair as survival chances were always slim no matter the form of the virus.
 Those lucky enough to survive could be left blind, infertile and riddled with permanent scarring.
 So how did this disease send its shockwave through populations, how did it kill its host so effectively and how did global health organisations come together to defeat the disease that claimed the lives of 300 million people in the 20th century alone.